bertkdowns/thesis/notes/phd.timeline.md

 - Evaluate live data processing and online learning frameworks on case studies
 - Identify the core principles/tenets that we should bake into the live data processing methodology
 - Update implementations based on the evaluations.
+- Write a paper on doing physics grounded ML by augmenting data from a parameter estimated model so it behaves sensibly outside the training region.

 # 2026 Q3 - Mid-PhD Hiatus